lovnishverma/bigdataecosystem/Complete_Guide_to_Install_Ubuntu_and_JAVA_and_then_Configure_Hadoop,_MySQL,_HIVE,_Sqoop,_Flume,_Spark_on_a_Docker_Container.md

    ---

-To stop all Hadoop nodes and the Docker container, follow these steps:
+And if you're done working **always stop all Hadoop nodes and the Docker container**, to do so follow these steps:

 ---